Homemade Lemonade Easy Recipe for Lazy Cooks

 Once you are finished squeezing the lemons for your homemade lemonade it’s time to add sugar and water.

-I add to my 2 quart pitcher with the lemon juice already in the bottom, one cup of granulated sugar then fill the pitcher about 2/3 of the way full with warm tap water, stirring while adding.
+Add to a 2-quart pitcher, with the lemon juice already in the bottom, one cup of granulated sugar.
+Then turn the kitchen hot water faucet on and allow the water to get nice and warm.
+Fill the pitcher a little more than 2/3 of the way full with warm tap water, stirring while adding.
 The warm water helps the sugar to dissolve.
+Keep stirring until all of the sugar dissolves.

 Just keep stirring and adding sugar followed by a taste test until you have reached the perfect level of sweetness you know your crew will love.

 Write it down y’all.
 If you squeezed 5 medium lemons and wound up using 2 cups of sugar, make a note of that.
-Chances are excellent, this will be your personal taste every time you make Homemade Lemonade for your family.
+Chances are excellent, this will be your personal taste every time you make Homemade Lemonade in your pitcher.

 Add lemons to your grocery list and surprise your crew with a big cold pitcher of sweet homemade lemonade.